julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 A banishing herb for lingering heaviness and psychic protection.

-- ✧ *Folklore:* Used in Balkan and Chinese traditions to drive away "bad airs" and illness of the spirit.
+**✧ Folklore:** Used in Balkan and Chinese traditions to drive away "bad airs" and illness of the spirit.

-- ✧ *Magical Uses:* Cleansing, grief banishment, shadow work.
+**✧ Magical Uses:** Cleansing, grief banishment, shadow work.

-- ✧ Healing Tip: Use dried in smoke bundles with rosemary and mugwort.
+**Healing Tip:** Use dried in smoke bundles with rosemary and mugwort.

 ---